 RVs are just like cars and boats: used costs less than new.
 New RVs begin to depreciate the second you drive them off the lot.
 But with a used RV you might have more maintenance, you don’t know how a used RV has been treated – and you certainly won’t get that new RV smell.

 Fellow RV enthusiasts - like the ones you'll find in RV camping clubs, are a great source of information before, during and after you purchase an RV.
 Members can provide all kinds of advice and ideas about owning and using an RV.

 Truliant finances RVs – specifically campers, motor homes and pop-ups.
-We offer financing for years 2008 to new models, terms up to 180 months depending on loan amounts, rate discounts, and CD&L and Gap insurance.
+We offer financing for recreational vehicles up to 10 years old, terms up to 180 months depending on loan amounts1, rate discounts, and CD&L and Gap insurance.
 Set an appointment to speak with one of our specialists today, or call 800.822.0382 for more information.